 Rootstock selection should be based on soil type, soil pH, pest and disease pressure, desired tree spacing and size control, and other horticultural traits.
 Several new rootstock selections were recently released; therefore, not much information exists on their long-term performance under different environmental conditions and different commercial management.
 Also important is the choice of scion to be used in combination with the selected rootstock.
 Several novel scion varieties have been released by the breeding programs at UF/IFAS and the USDA.
-These novel varieties are expected to have better field performance, disease tolerance, and better fruit quality, making some of them suitable for the fresh-fruit market.
-Many of the newest scion and rootstock combinations are currently evaluated under the Fast Track program managed by the New Varieties Development & Management Corporation (NVDMC).
+These novel varieties are expected to have better field performance, disease tolerance, and fruit quality, making some of them suitable for the fresh-fruit market.
+Many of the newest scion and rootstock combinations have been evaluated under the Fast Track program managed by the New Varieties Development and Management Corporation (NVDMC).
 This program makes advanced citrus selections available to growers and nurseries for trial and potential early commercialization.
-Check http://nvdmc.org/fast-track/ for the newest information on rootstocks and scions released under the Fast Track program.
+Check http://nvdmc.org/nvdmc-varieties/ for the newest commercially available varieties.

 Rootstock Effects on Pests and Diseases

 Many of the newer rootstock cultivars are of partially trifoliate origin, thereby inheriting some degree of tolerance to phytophthora.
-In respect to the phytophthora/Diaprepes root weevil complex, US-802, US-897, US-942, UFR-4, and UFR-5 are more tolerant in comparison with other rootstocks.
+In respect to the phytophthora/Diaprepes root weevil complex, US-802, US-897, US-942, UFR-4, and UFR-5 are more tolerant in comparison with other common rootstocks.
 Unfortunately, damage from phytophthora is exacerbated in roots already compromised by HLB.
 Although thus far no rootstock has shown to induce the desired levels of tolerance to HLB, trees grown on some rootstock cultivars produce good yields under high HLB pressure and exhibit lower-than-average rates of fruit drop.
-These rootstocks include US-942, US-812, 'UFR-4', 'UFR-5', and the Californian cultivars C-54 (‘Carpenter’) and C-57 (‘Furr’).
+These rootstocks include US-942, US-812, UFR-4, UFR-5, and the Californian cultivars C-54 (‘Carpenter’) and C-57 (‘Furr’).
 X-639, developed in South Africa in the 1950s, produces very healthy and vigorous trees despite HLB, but fruit production may be low during the early production years.
-Whereas most of the newer available rootstocks are tolerant to citrus tristeza virus, little is known regarding tolerance to blight, except for US-896, US-812 and US-942, which are considered tolerant to this disease.
+Whereas most of the newer available rootstocks are tolerant to citrus tristeza virus, little is known regarding tolerance to blight, except for US-896, US-812, and US-942, which are considered tolerant.

 Tree Spacing and Size

 Newer scion releases with potential for the fresh-fruit industry include LB8-9 (SugarBelle®) as the most promising variety.
 These trees are vigorous and relatively tolerant to HLB and Alternaria.
-Mature trees can reach 20 feet in height depending on the rootstock.
+Mature trees can reach 20 feet in height, depending on the rootstock.
 This makes regular pruning, hedging, and topping imperative to maximize light exposure and achieve good yield.
-Fruit matures from late November to early January and may be seedy depending on cross-pollination incidence.
+Fruit matures from late November to early January and may be seedy, depending on cross-pollination incidence.
 Fruit is easy peeling, and retention is good and well past normal market maturity.
-Bingo, an easy-peeling seedless mandarin with a deep orange color, is suitable for the fresh-fruit market.
+Some growers have reported fruit softening in trees between 5 and 10 years of age, although the severity of this problem seems to vary every year.
+It appears to be more prevalent in fruit from trees with a heavy load, and fruit softening is more common in the bottom end of the fruit, when the peel is thinner.
+Efforts are underway to understand and alleviate this fruit disorder.
+Bingo, an easy-peeling seedless mandarin with a deep-orange color, is suitable for the fresh-fruit market.
 It matures early in the season and can be harvested between early October and early November.
 It provides all attributes to compete with California clementines.
-Several UF/IFAS-USDA collaborative field trials are under way to identify rootstocks most suitable to combine with both SugarBelle® and Bingo.
+Several UF/IFAS-USDA collaborative field trials are underway to identify rootstocks most suitable to combine with both SugarBelle® and Bingo.

-An interesting variety obtained by irradiation and released by the USDA is US Early Pride, a very low-seeded tangerine and mutant of Fallglo that matures early (early October) in the season.
-Also low-seeded and with excellent internal color is Tango.
-Whereas Early Pride is average for tangerines in terms of HLB tolerance, Tango performs better than average.
+Tango is an excellent low-seeded variety with good internal color.
+Compared with Early Pride, Tango performs better in terms of HLB tolerance.
 Fruit mature in December but do not degreen well, and the response to postharvest ethylene is poor if not enough chilling hours accumulate during the season, especially in central and south Florida.
-One of the newest varieties in the UF/IFAS arsenal of fresh fruit varieties is Marathon mandarin, which is seedless and easy to peel.
+One of the newest varieties in the UF/IFAS arsenal of fresh-fruit varieties is Marathon mandarin, which is seedless and easy to peel.
 Marathon obtained its name from its exceptional ability to hold long on the tree.